Skip to main content

 For indefinite mutes (no end time), you must end them manually.

-Recurring Maintenance Schedules
+How Recurring Schedules Suppress Alerts

-How recurring schedules differ from one-time windows
+How recurring schedules differ from manual mutes and scheduled maintenance windows

 Creating a Recurring Schedule